skreider-ce/RepoTemplate/reports/README.md

 # /reports directory
-RMarkdown files to create reports can be saved here.
+Reports, table output, and RMarkdown files to create them can be saved here.